FLOIP/flow-spec/fundamentals/context.md

         __value__: "Ice Cream Order Form",
       }

       // The mode the flow is running in.
-See [Supported Modes](TODO)
+See Supported Modes in Flow Fundamentals.
       mode: "IVR",

       // A link to the results captured during this Run.
-(See @flow or @results, TODO depending on our name choice)
+(See @results)
       results: {...}

       // A link to the parent Flow's Run object (see below)